amitchell05/100-days-of-code/log.md

 **Today's Progress**: One day left before my first run through the challenge is complete!
 I've mainly focused on reviewing Angular course materials for CoderGirl's class on Monday.
 I did work through HTML & CSS I of Progate, though.
 I also had a fun, inspirational meeting with a LaunchCode alumna yesterday.
 It was great to talk about our journey into tech with an arts background.

 **Thoughts**: I also have another project idea to consider for my portfolio.
 I'm excited and anxious about it.
 I'm overwhelmed by my busy study schedule.
 I will have to drop one of my smaller projects again.
 I want to dedicate my time to non-profit, school, and passion projects.

+### Day 100: November 30, 2020

+**Today's Progress**: I completed my first 100 days of code challenge!
+It's awesome that it landed on the second day of CoderGirl's Unit 2 class and my first contribution outside of class to a group project!
+Today, we got to build a course schedule app as a bonus assignment for class.
+I had a bit of a panic moment with Git, but I was able to resolve it and complete the assignment tonight.

+**Thoughts**: I received positive feedback for getting a head start building a feature for the app for a non-profit organization.
+I apologize for not being able to share more yet, but I want to make sure I share the right things at the right time.
+I will continue to post my progress on Twitter and GitHub.
+Hopefully, I'll get better with documenting my learning and overall journey better.
+Thank you to everyone who encouraged me throughout the challenge!